Hinduism and Sikhism: Caste system

 There are four varnas within Hindu society.
 Within these varnas, there are also many jati.
 The first is the Brahmin (teacher or priest), the second is the Kshatriya (ruler or warrior), the third is the Vaishya (merchant or farmer) and the fourth is the Shudra (servant or labourer).
 People who are excluded from the four-fold varna system are considered untouchables and are called Dalit.

 Guru Nanak preached against the caste system.
-Guru Gobind Singh introduced Singh and Kaur surname for Sikh males and females respectively to abolish caste-based prejudice.
+Guru Gobind Singh introduced Singh for Sikh males to abolish caste-based prejudice.
 Although Sikh Gurus criticised the hierarchy of the caste system, one does exist in Sikh community.
 Some Sikh families continue to check the caste of any prospective marriage partner for their children.
 In addition, Sikhs of some castes tend to establish gurdwaras intended for their caste only.
 Members of the Ramgarhia caste, for example, identify their gurdwaras in this way (particularly those established in the United Kingdom), as do members of the Dalit caste.